syncfusion-content/wpf-docs/wpf/CalendarEdit/Run-time-Features.md

 ## ToolTip

-You can set tooltip for specific days in the CalendarEdit control, using the SetToolTip method.
+You can set tooltip for specific days in the CalendarEdit control, using the [SetToolTip](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~SetToolTip.html) method.
 The following code example illustrates tooltip setting for the current system date.

 {% tabs %}
-{% highlight c# %}
+{% highlight C# %}

 //Creating an instance date
 Date a = new Date();